jianjye/PHP-Serial/Readme.md

 PHP Serial
 ==========

+**
+This is a fork from the original [Xowap\PHP-Serial](https://github.com/Xowap/PHP-Serial) repository.
+Main updates were to make it autoloadable via composer.
+Last tested working on PHP 7.3.5 on MacOs in 2020.

+I do not intend to maintain this package beyond my own (limited) use case.
+**

 PHP Serial was written at a time where I did not know any other language than PHP and I started to get seriously bored with its abilities.